rlidwka/yapm/README.md

 ## Search

-  Search output with useful github urls because npmjs.org is pointless indirection, use cmd+dblclick to open in the browser.
+  Search output with useful github urls, no npmjs.org indirection, use cmd+dblclick to open in the browser.

   ![](https://dl.dropboxusercontent.com/u/6396913/misc/Screen%20Shot%202014-01-17%20at%204.25.36%20AM.png)